jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

       (C) whose work comes within the coverage clause in the agreement.
 (5) For the purposes of this section, a party to a collective agreement is notified— (a) when the notice is given to the party; or
-  (b) if the notice is posted to the party, on the 7th day after the day on which the notice is posted.
+  (b) if the notice is posted to the party, on the seventh day after the day on which the notice is posted.
-(6) For the purposes of subsection (l)(b) and (c), employees includes persons whom the employer might employ in the future.
+(6) For the purposes of subsection (1)(b) and (c), employees includes persons whom the employer might employ in the future.

 ### 57 Employee bound by only 1 collective agreement in respect of same work
 If an employee is a member of more than 1 union, the employee is bound by only 1 collective agreement covering the same work done by the employee, being the collective agreement resulting from the bargaining first initiated which covered the employee's work.